combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

     description: str = "The unit of temperature"
     value: Optional[TemperatureUnitEnum]

 # We can instantiate the arguments like this:
 # place = Place(value="Tokyo")
 # temperature_unit = TemperatureUnit(value=TemperatureUnitEnum.Celsius)
-# Howwever, this is the job of the function itself, so we don't need to do this here.
+# However, this is the job of the function itself, so we don't need to do this here.

 # Next, we define the result.
 # We define the result as a subclass of ToolResult.